Welcome to our website

 Belgians and holders of residence documents valid for Belgium are allowed to enter the country.
 For third-country nationals in possession of a valid visa, only essential travel (see below) is permitted.
 The essential nature of the trip to Belgium must be demonstrated.

 In response to the coronavirus crisis, the European Union decided to temporarily close the external borders to third-country nationals making non-essential journeys.
-Although gradually being lifted, this temporary travel restriction applies to Iran until further notice.
+This temporary travel restriction applies to Iran until further notice.

 1. Healthcare professionals/researchers;